How to get all Green Stars and Stamps in Super Mario 3D World

 World Star-8 Peepa's Fog Bog (3 Stars, 1 Stamp)

-Star 1: Head up the right side of the area until you see a glowing spot of ground.
+Star 1: Head up the right side of the area until you see a glowing spot of ground near the back.
 Ground Pound on it to reveal a Yellow Star.
 Now run to the top left of the area and defeat the Peepas circling Captain Toad to earn a Green Star.

 Key Coins: You'll need to collect five Key Coins in order to go any further in the level.
 Here's where they are.